aalhour/C-Sharp-Algorithms/README.md

 ### Algorithms
 * Insertion Sort (InsertionSorter.cs)
-  * Implements insertion sort as an extention method for the following collections: System.List, System.Array, and my ArrayList data structure.
+  * Implements insertion sort as an extention method for my ArrayList data structure along side all collections that implement the IList<T> interface.
+Which includes, but is not limited to, System.List, and System.Array.
   * Supports value comparers.

     ```